 - 2 to 3 cups vegetable oil (or amount needed for frying)

 - 2 cups French fries (approximately, frozen steak cut)

 - Salt to taste

 - Garnish: cilantro leaves

-- Garnish with chopped cilantro and served over warm rice.
+Garnish with chopped cilantro and serve over warm rice.

 Really, Rice and Potatoes?

 It's true that many of us have been taught that rice and potatoes are not good dinner companions.
 After all, that is a lot of starch in a single meal.
 However, in Peruvian cuisine, it is perfectly acceptable to serve potatoes with rice, so you will see it often as you explore the country's food.
 Look at it this way, you will not go away from the dinner table hungry!